vijayanshinde/Power-BI-Project---Data-Professional-Survey/README.md

 ## Files in this repo

+The repository now contains the dataset, the Power BI file, and a PDF export of the dashboard.
+The exact file names (as uploaded) are listed below — **do not rename these files** if you want the report to load without relinking.

 ```
 / (repo root)
 ├─ data/
-│  └─ survey_responses.csv        # raw CSV (original survey export)
+│  └─ Power BI - Final Project.xlsx                # dataset for importing into Power BI (Excel workbook)
 ├─ powerbi/
-│  └─ DataProfessionalSurvey.pbix # Power BI Desktop file (report + queries)
+│  └─ Power BI Project - Data Professional Survey.pbix   # Power BI Desktop file (report + queries)
+├─ exports/
+│  └─ Dashboard - Power BI Project - Data Professional Survey.pdf  # PDF export of the final dashboard
 ├─ README.md                                      # this file
 └─ .gitignore
 ```

+> Notes:
+>
+> * The Excel workbook `Power BI - Final Project.xlsx` is the dataset exported for convenience; you can import it into Power BI via **Get Data → Excel**.
-> If you don't have the `.pbix` file, you can reproduce the report by opening `survey_responses.csv` in Power BI Desktop and following the steps in **Data cleaning** below.
+> * The `.pbix` file contains the full Power Query steps and visuals.
+Opening it in Power BI Desktop restores the report exactly as authored.
+> * The PDF (`Dashboard - Power BI Project - Data Professional Survey.pdf`) is a printable snapshot of the published report pages.

 ---

 ## Getting started

 1. Install **Power BI Desktop** (Windows).
-2. Clone or download this repository and open `powerbi/DataProfessionalSurvey.pbix` in Power BI Desktop — or:
+2. Clone or download this repository and open `powerbi/Power BI Project - Data Professional Survey.pbix` in Power BI Desktop — or:

-   * Open Power BI Desktop → **Get Data → Text/CSV** → select `data/survey_responses.csv`.
+   * Open Power BI Desktop → **Get Data → Excel** → select `data/Power BI - Final Project.xlsx`.
-   * Click **Transform Data** to open Power Query and apply the transformations described next.
+   * Click **Transform Data** to open Power Query and inspect or re-run the transformations described next.
 3. Close & Apply to load the cleaned table, then open the report canvas to view the visuals.
+If you prefer, review the PDF export in `exports/` to see the finished dashboard without running Power BI locally.

 ---